 A University 101 Graduate Leader is second year Higher Education & Student Affairs (HESA) Masters student interested in learning how to effectively develop and teach a first-year seminar.
 By working with an instructor of University 101, graduate leaders engage in a practical learning experience where they attain course development and management skills and connect and apply concepts, skills, and theories studied in graduate coursework to their experience in the UNIV101 classroom.

 How do I become a Graduate Leader?

-Graduate students interested in becoming a graduate leader must attend the Graduate Leader Interest Session on November 30, 2012 and apply online by January 14, 2013.
+Graduate students interested in becoming a graduate leader must attend the Graduate Leader Interest Session on November 22, 2013 and January 15, 2014.
 Please view the University 101 Graduate Leader Program Overview for more information on the roles and responsibilities of a graduate leader.